How it all started

 In 1906, Henry Albert and Alice Jane Reschke came to Coonawarra to build a life for their family.
-The had a cattle stud.
+They ran a cattle stud.

 ‘Koonara’ is the name of the Reschke family property in Coonawarra.

 Today over 100 years on, the family still live in Coonawarra.

 The Cattle stud on the property is still there, but the vineyards and wine have been our passion since 1988.
 The land chosen for the vineyards was carefully selected out of the 3,000 acres available on the property in Coonawarra.
 In 1991 30 Cases of Koonara Wine has been made for family and friends.

 In 1999, the first Koonara wines were made available for the public, with a very limited number of cases, held back to give the wines a chance to mature in the bottle.